Here are some Frequently Asked Questions (FAQ) concerning our Mauldin College Prep Academy AAU Basketball Organization:

 How much traveling is involved?

-Travel teams that qualify for National Level Exposure Tournaments will have the opportunity to travel to at least one of the respective locations this season.
-In 2020, the National tournament sites that some of our teams may participate in are as follows:
+Travel teams that qualify for National Level Exposure Tournaments and NCAA Live Events will have the opportunity to travel to at least two of the respective locations this season.
+In 2021, the National tournament and NCAA Live Event sites that some of our teams will participate in are as follows:

 Which team is my child eligible to play for?